Downsizing Scams: Effortless Tips to Stay Safe

 - Sentimental items you may decide to keep

-Create a simple file for each item with:
+Create a simple record for each item you sell.
+Include:

 - Photos